VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/wishlist-scope-type.md

 # WishlistScopeType ==~object~==

-The `WishlistScopeType` specifies the wishlist accessibility.
+This type specifies the wishlist accessibility.

 ## Fields